singudotdev/java-spring-api/README.md

 # java-spring-api

-A java API with Spring Boot 3, Spring Security 6 and Swagger/OpenAPI 3
+A java API with Spring Boot 3, Spring Security 6, Swagger/OpenAPI 3 and Logstash